jaak-peterson/autoware_mini_practice/practice_2/README.md

       - organize the code in meaningful groups in class init method
       - other code should be inside callbacks and functions
    - Go through the necessary imports and note different message types
+   - Notice that this time we are using `/` prefix for parameter names.
+This is because these parameters can be potentially used also from other nodes.
+Previously we used `~` prefix that denotes node private parameters.
+More information on resolving parameter names can be found [here](http://wiki.ros.org/Names#Resolving).
    - See how subscribers and publishers are created
 3. There is an empty callback: `transform_coordinates` - replace `pass` with printing the coordinates `print(msg.latitude, msg.longitude)`